screwdriver-cd/aws-consumer-scripts/README.md

 ### Begin the infrastructure provisioning process:

 Note: The setup relies on terraform for provisioning so the backend configuration and state file are important for recovering from error or pushing future updates.
 The state file ends with `.tfstate` and will be automatically synced to the backend S3 bucket.
-This process generates two state files `consumer.tfstate1` and `consumerinterface.tfstate`.
+This process generates two state files `consumer.tfstate` and `consumerinterface.tfstate`.
 There are 2 parts:
  - The VPC and Service Creation
  - The Endpoint Interface creation which depends on the subnets created with VPC.
-Don't delete the state files in between the process
+ - Region Specific resource creation for running builds in various regions Don't delete the state files in between the process

 - Step 1: Update and verify all the information in `setup.tfvars.json` file.
 This is the key source of information.